 This is a terrifically fun primer that offers up pithy, memorable backgammon advice in 52 readily digestible servings.
 While the writing is light and engaging, the advice is rock-solid.
 Each chapter is vividly titled (“Learn to Count Shots,” “Rip Checkers Off,” “Double Volatile Positions”), making it a natural for browsing, but the material is presented in a careful sequence of increasing sophistication, so any player in the Beginner-Intermediate zone can skim over earlier, more obvious material if they like, and dig in when they discover new ideas.
 And even more experienced players can enjoy this book, if only to hear their intuitive perceptions of proper play made explicit.

-It is a sign of backgammon’s resurgent appeal in the 21st century that the popular “. . . for Dummies” series decided it was worth including an entry on our favorite game.
-Thankfully, they chose a fine player and backgammon author, Chris Bray, to lay out the game in an appealing, accessible way for the beginning player.
-But this is no lightweight introduction either — it covers a terrific range of topics germane to playing backgammon at tournaments, in local chouettes and “money games” as well as online, so this isn’t just a book about how to play the checkers and when to deploy the doubling cube: it’s a practical guide to entering the whole wide world of backgammon beyond your kitchen table.
+The popular “. . . for Dummies” instructional series tapped respected British backgammon author Chris Bray, to lay out the game in an appealing, accessible way for the beginning player, and this is Bray’s more traditional presentation of that material.
+This fine introductory text covers a broad range of topics germane to playing backgammon at tournaments, in local chouettes and “money games” as well as online, so this isn’t just a book about how to play the checkers and when to deploy the doubling cube: it’s a practical guide to entering the whole wide world of backgammon beyond your kitchen table.

 Backgammon For Profit (1975) - Joe Dwek